Open and Save in the Blazor Image Editor component

 Blazor Image Editor with Save an image

-To save an image as a base64 format, use the GetImageDataUrlAsync method of the editor to retrieve the image data and convert it into a Data URL, which contains the base64-encoded string.
-By invoking the OpenAsync on the Syncfusion Image Editor instance, you can load this Data URL into the editor.
-The resulting base64 string can then be embedded directly in HTML or CSS or transmitted over data channels without requiring an external file.
+To save an image as base64, use the GetImageDataUrlAsync method of the editor to retrieve the image data and convert it into a Data URL containing the base64-encoded string.
+By invoking the OpenAsync method on the Syncfusion® Image Editor instance, this Data URL can be loaded into the editor.
+The resulting base64 string can be embedded in HTML or CSS or transmitted over data channels without relying on an external file.

 @using Syncfusion.Blazor.ImageEditor